FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_mlrsearch_tests.rst

 loss rate not greater than the configured non-zero PLR).

-MLRsearch discovers NDR and PDR in a single pass reducing required time duration compared to separate binary searches for NDR and PDR.
+MLRsearch discovers NDR and PDR in a single pass reducing required time duration compared to separate `binary search`_es for NDR and PDR.
 Overall search time is reduced even further by relying on shorter trial durations of intermediate steps, with only the final measurements conducted at the specified final trial duration.
 This results in the shorter overall execution time when compared to standard NDR/PDR binary search, while guaranteeing similar results.

-If needed, MLRsearch can be easily adopted to discover more throughput rates with different pre-defined PLRs.
+If needed, next version of MLRsearch can be easily adopted to discover more throughput rates with different pre-defined PLRs.

 ..
 Note:: All throughput rates are *always* bi-directional aggregates of two equal (symmetric) uni-directional packet rates